1. Home

 Beat Traffic on Our Local Roads and Highways

-These are the spots to watch out for:
+These are some spots to watch out for:

-• From the "lane drop" on Route 6 (the Mid-Cape Highway), just after Exit 9A/B in Dennis, to the traffic rotary in Orleans;
+• From the "lane drop" on Route 6 (the Mid-Cape Highway), just after Exit 78 in Dennis, to the traffic rotary in Orleans;

-• Route 28 through portions of Falmouth, Hyannis, Yarmouth and Dennis
+• Portions of Route 28 through the towns of Falmouth, Barnstable/Hyannis and Yarmouth

 • Route 6 from Wellfleet to South Truro, where there's also a lane drop from four lanes to two.